build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 ## Getting Started with the Existing Code

-1. We will use AWS CLI and Cloudformation nested stacks to build the infrastructure resources needed for this tutorial.
-We can create these resources by downloading the [Cloudformation Templates from this folder](https://github.com/pkamra/recommendation-engine-full-stackapp/tree/main/infrastructure).
-Here is how I execute the AWS CLI Commands to deploy the Cloudformation Nested stacks.
-This is how my directory structure looks like after I download the Cloudformation templates:
+1. We will use AWS CLI and CloudFormation nested stacks to build the infrastructure resources needed for this tutorial.
+We can create these resources by downloading the [CloudFormation Templates from this folder](https://github.com/pkamra/recommendation-engine-full-stackapp/tree/main/infrastructure).
+Here is how I execute the AWS CLI Commands to deploy the CloudFormation Nested stacks.
+This is how my directory structure looks like after I download the CloudFormation templates:
 ```bash
 -rw-r--r--     1 XXXXX  XXXX   6582 Jul  5 22:07 customresource-stack.yaml
 -rw-r--r--     1 XXXXX  XXXX    269 Jul  7 21:23 glue-stack.yaml